-Following their show at the Madeiradig festival Australian trio The Necks return to Berlin for another of their improvised sound voyages at the Funkhaus.
+Australian ambient post-jazz trio The Necks return to Berlin for another of their improvised sound voyages at the Funkhaus this October.

 Forming in Sydney Australia in 1986, over the last 30 years The Necks have built an international reputation as masters of their own musical language of long-form improvisation.
 Each night they step onto the stage with no pre-conceived ideas of what they will play – they and the audience will go on a sonic journey that is created in the moment and in that room.
 They have produced 18 albums, their most recent Vertigo in 2015, and tour internationally annually, including occasional special projects and collaborations with Brian Eno, Swans, Evan Parker, Karl Hyde, Leo Abrahams, and others.